-In the United States, the cost of a Ridgeback puppy varies from coast to coast.
 The cost factor is dependent on the local cost of living, the stud dog fee, cost of traveling for reproduction needs, the current price for veterinary care and the cost to whelp a litter.
 The size of the litter as well as any needed emergency care can also play into price.
 Also it is important to remember that the larger the litter, the more it costs to feed for 8 weeks before they go to their new homes.
 If a breeder is doing things the right way, they might break even at around 8 puppies.
 Meaning, that they basically get the money back they have put into the breeding.
 This does not include emergencies, but a normal litter that is whelped at home with zero problems until puppies go home at 8-12 weeks.

 When buying from a back-yard breeder you are just paying a high price tag for a low quality puppy from untested dogs.
 Who's to say in a year the dog doesn't need surgery for hip dysplasia, or begins to show signs of thyroid disease, or becomes deaf.
 These are the sort of things that reputable breeders try to prevent by completing health testing on their breeding dogs.